 When Ronald Reagan said it, everybody believed it.

-But when Obama says that nobody believes it because there's no commensurate policy.
+But what Obama says, nobody believes it because there's no commensurate policy.

 It's getting worse each and every day.